The Racist & Bias Incident Response Team has been notified and is working with the appropriate departments to identify the person(s) responsible.

-If, through the course of some review or investigation (by University Police, or other appropriate investigative body), the individuals involved are confirmed to have engaged in conduct violating university policy, the Office of the Dean of Students (if confirmed to be a student), Human Resources (if confirmed to be an employee), or other appropriate leader, will act within university policy designed to hold the individual(s) accountable and, if appropriate, provide additional education about the harm caused to the community by this type of behavior – even in the absence of a finding of policy violation.
+If, through the course of some review or investigation (by the OEO/AA or other appropriate investigative body), the individuals involved are confirmed to have engaged in conduct violating university policy, the Office of the Dean of Students and/or Housing and Residential Education or other appropriate leader, will act within university policy designed to hold the individual(s) accountable and, if appropriate, provide education about the harm caused to the community by this type of behavior – even in the absence of a finding of policy violation.

 What to do

 Be vigilant and speak up.
 Stopping this type of behavior takes collective action, and bystander intervention efforts are one way of combatting such conduct that causes real harm.
 To learn more about how to incorporate bystander intervention into your toolkit, check out the information here: https://wellness.utah.edu/workshops-training/#bystander.

 If you are interested in learning more about the variety of resources the U offers to support diversity and inclusion, please visit the Office of the Dean of Students in the Union Building, Room 270, email@example.com, 801-581-7066, or Equity, Diversity and Inclusion in the Park Building, Room 208, or https://diversity.utah.edu/our-team/.
 To make a report of a racist or bias incident, visit the public reporting form.